yakbrother/astro-stories/src/content/stories/tent-whisperer.md

 ---
-title: "The Tent Whisperer: My Failed Career as a Camping Guru"
+title: 'The Tent Whisperer: My Failed Career as a Camping Guru'
-description: "How I convinced everyone I was a camping expert until a tent tried to eat me"
+description: 'How I convinced everyone I was a camping expert until a tent tried to eat me'
-pubDate: "2025-02-10"
+pubDate: '2025-02-10'
-tags: ["camping", "humor", "outdoors", "misadventure"]
+tags: ['camping', 'humor', 'outdoors', 'misadventure']
 featured: false
 ---